Updated July 14, 2023

 (Being Securities Purchased with Cash)

-When the stock pays a dividend, this is considered as a realised return.
+When the stock pays a dividend, this is a realized return.
 So Income Statement will be increased with the dividend amount.
-Company XYZ is holding 100shares of John Steel.
-As John steel is giving $4 as dividend per share, so total dividend received by company XYZ will be (100 * 4 = 400)
+Company XYZ holds 100 shares of John Steel.
+As John Steel is giving $4 as a dividend per share, so total dividend received by company XYZ will be (100 * 4 = 400)

 Cash A/c …..
 Dr $400

 The Dividend Revenue will be shown as Income in the Income statement.

 The Recorded value of the trading security in the balance sheet is $50, so when the price of John Steel’s share drops to $40, then the fair value of the trading securities will change in the balance sheet, and the unrealized loss will have to be recorded in Equity.
 As the price dropped from $50 to $40, there was an unrealized loss of $10 per share.
 Company XYZ is holding 100 shares, so the total unrealized loss is 100 * 10 = $1,000

 Unrealized Loss in Trading Asset A/C …..
 Dr $1,000